Breastfeeding Versus Pumping- Everything You Need to Know

 The first is to make sure that you literally massage and squeeze your breasts to empty them.
 Once I started doing this I would get at least ½ ounce more per pumping session, and sometimes it would be a full ounce.

 The other thing I would share is don’t panic if you have a couple of rough days.
-This is one of the reasons it’s important to build a stash.
+This is one of the reasons it’s important to build a breast milk stash.
 Once your period returns, you’ll likely produce less milk for a few days.
 It will recover, but it will make you nervous every month.
-There are a lot of things you can try to improve your milk supply.
+I often found myself trying to figure out how to increase breast milk supply.
 I would encourage you to figure out some that work for you.
 Some involve eating certain foods, while others can be done by applying products topically.

 How long to pump breast milk?

 Length in Months/Years: The length of time you choose to pump breast milk is completely up to you.
-The recommendation for length of time for babies to receive breast milk is one year.
-12 months may seem like a long time!
-Once you get into a routine that involves you pumping breast milk, it shouldn’t be too much of an inconvenience.
-The only difficulty I ever encountered was finding the time at work.
+The recommendation for the length of time for babies to receive breast milk is one year.
+A full year of breastfeeding may seem like a long time!
+Once you get into a pumping routine that involves you pumping breast milk, it shouldn’t be too much of an inconvenience.
+The only difficulty I ever encountered was finding the time to pump at work.

-It should be evident that the biggest thing is that you are giving your baby breast milk and that is awesome!
-There are benefits and disadvantages to both nursing and pumping.
+It should be evident that the most important thing is that you are giving your baby breast milk!
+There are great benefits and at times some disadvantages to both breastfeeding and pumping.
 I hope I have been able to answer some of your questions here!
 If you can think of other questions I can answer for you, share them in the comments and I would love to help you out!

 The owner of this website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon properties.